mdwhatcott/calcy-apps/README.md

-# calcy-apps
+# calc-apps

 > What I cannot create, I do not understand. -Richard Feynman

 Phase 2 of a study in polymorphic deployment of a package across multiple UIs.

-See github.com/mdwhatcott/calcy-lib for the first part.
+See github.com/mdw-smarty/calc-lib for the first part.

 --------